maorseg/Cypress/README.md

 # Cypress Test Project

-Automation Tests  - API , E2E
+Automation Tests  - API , E2E with Cypress

 ## Installation
 Install the dependencies and devDependencies to run the tests: